10 Animals You Can Touch Every Day at the Texas State Aquarium

 6. Southern stingray

 These flat, diamond-shaped rays are usually a stone gray or muddle olive color and the large adults are famously seen in the waters off the Cayman Islands swimming with visitors.
-Not only can you touch them in Stingray Lagoon, you can also see larger southern stingrays in our Islands of Steel and Flower Gardens exhibits.
+You touch them in the Caribbean Journey touch pool and see them in the H-E-B Caribbean Sea!

 7. Cownose stingray